First measurement of the $^{10}{\rm B}(\alpha,n)^{13}{\rm N}$ reaction in an inertial confinement fusion implosion at the National Ignition Facility: Initial steps toward the development of a radiochemistry mix diagnostic: Post-shot modeling in 1D

+Our initial design studies neglected the small amount of argon in the ablator layers, but we now include it here by modifying the opacities for both the beryllium and boron materials.
+We also modified the isotopic concentrations to include the argon component, as isotopics are important for the 3T package which impacts the laser deposition.
+However, the equations of state were left unchanged in this study.
+Sensitivity to the \isotope[40]{Ar} concentration is discussed further in Sec.~\ref{sec:sensitivity}.

-Having calibrated our 1D simulations to match the existing data from N190707, we then performed our preliminary design simulations for the N201115 target.
-However, in subsequent post-shot modeling, we found that we could get a better match to the observed bang time (see \cref{tab:exp}) in these flux-limited calculations using a higher laser power multiplier, $\eta_{\rm laser}=0.85$.
+As mentioned previously, modeling of the CH ablator shot N190707 found very good agreement with $\eta_{\rm laser}=0.65$ and a flux limiter of $f_e=0.05$.
+However, our initial 1D post-shot modeling using the as-built target dimensions for our \isotope[9]{Be}/\isotope[10]{B} ablator shot found that we could get a better match to the observed bang time (see \cref{tab:exp}) using a higher laser power multiplier, $\eta_{\rm laser}=0.85$, and the same flux limiter.
 This likely points to key differences in the ablation efficiencies of CH and Be.
-Similar behavior has been observed in \texttt{HYDRA}\citep{Marinak:2001} calculations, where a larger power multiplier is needed for Be ablators relative to CH ablators\cite{Schmitt:pc}.
+Similar behavior has been observed in \texttt{HYDRA}\citep{Marinak:2001} calculations, where a larger power multiplier is needed for Be ablators relative to CH ablators.\cite{Schmitt:pc} Note that this higher laser power multiplier will change the contours of boron $\rho R$ and DT yield previously identified in \cref{fig:design_opt}.
+The additional laser power will result in more ablation of material, so initially thicker targets are needed to compensate for this effect.
+The yield and boron $\rho R$ contours in \cref{fig:design_opt} will both shift up and to the right.
 All the results presented in the next sections have been obtained using $\eta_{\rm laser}=0.85$ and $f_e=0.05$ in 1D \texttt{xRAGE} calculations.

-In our modeling of N201115, the \isotope[10]{B} and \isotope[9]{Be} are included as separate materials, each with their respective equations of state (EOS) from the Livermore Equations of State (LEOS) database\cite{Young:1995} and opacities as calculated from the \texttt{OPLIB} database\cite{Colgan:2016} using the \texttt{TOPS} code\cite{Abdallah:1985}.
-The materials are pre-mixed in the appropriate atomic fractions in the doped region of the ablator.
-The inclusion of a small fraction of \isotope[40]{Ar} into the \isotope[10]{B} and \isotope[9]{Be} materials in our computations has been carried out by modifying the opacities for both materials.
-We also modified the isotopic concentrations to include the Argon component, as isotopics are important for the 3T package which impacts the laser deposition.
-However, the equations of state were left unchanged in this study.